dentarg/auth0-blog/_posts/2017-09-26-rxjs-advanced-tutorial-with-angular-web-speech-part-2.markdown

 ## Angular App Keyboard Component

 [Not all browsers support speech recognition](https://developer.mozilla.org/en-US/docs/Web/API/SpeechRecognition#Browser_compatibility).
-If we view our app right now in a browser that doesn't, we'll see nothing but a heading.
+If we view our app right now in a browser that doesn't, we'll see nothing but a header.
 An app that doesn't work in most browsers isn't useful.
-Let's make a Keyboard component to use in place of the Listen component so users with unsupported browsers can still create a fun madlib with the Words Form.
+Let's make a Keyboard component to use in place of the Listen component so users with unsupported browsers can still create a fun madlib using the Words Form component.

 {% include tweet_quote.html quote_text="An app that doesn't work in most browsers isn't useful: implement fallbacks for browsers that don't support features." %}